iemafzalhassan/DevOps-Related-Questions/devops assignment/meenakhsi.md

 Package Lifecycle Stages: Download → Install → Configure → Upgrade → Remove.

 Download-
-we download pacakeage with sudo apt download nginx from a configuration software repository
+we download packages with sudo apt download nginx from a configuration software repository

 install:-
 The package manager installs the software onto the system, placing files in appropriate directories and resolving dependencies.